As the seasons change, so do the vendors at the market. A running list of vendors and when they are at the market is listed below.

 Switch Doctor – Del Ray native son Chris Dunning brings switchel, a ginger-based non-alcoholic beverage, to the market.
 Also known as hay maker’s punch, switchel has long been used by farmers to keep them hydrated during long, hot days of working on the farm.
 Switchel also has numerous health benefits.
 Flavors include blueberry pomegranate fusion, citrus punch, and cherry supernova.
 At the market year round.

 The Pretentious Gourmet – Chef Michael owns and operates The Pretentious Gourmet, a bakery specializing in cookies.
 Come sample their Signature Chocolate Chip, Chai Spiced, Cranberry and White Chocolate Oatmeal, and Double Chocolate Espresso cookies.
-They can be found at local farmers markets and also offer home delivery.
+They can be found at local farmers markets and at the new store in Occoquan, VA.
 At the market year round.

 Toigo Orchard – “Good for You Food” – Using the Integrated Pest Management system allows the Orchard to grow beautiful fruit without chemical residues.
 In addition, they grow an array of fruits and vegetables in large, pesticide free greenhouses.
 At the market find fresh tomatoes, cucumbers, and peppers alongside cherries, peaches, plums, apples, pears and other fruits.
 They also offer pressed cider, honey from the Orchard, canned sauces and salsas.
 Toigo is at the market year round.